-One of the biggest local attractions is the Louisville parks system.
+One of the biggest local attractions in Louisville is its parks system.
 There are more than 120 public parks in the metro area alone, many created by famed landscape architect Frederick Law Olmstead.
-Olmstead was a nationally-renown landscape architect responsible for creating Central Park in New York.
+Olmstead was a nationally-renowned landscape architect responsible for creating Central Park in New York.
 The following are the ten most popular Louisville parks.

 Cherokee Park is located in the Highlands neighborhood of the East End of Louisville.
 Cherokee Park is one of the most popular Louisville parks among both residents and travelers alike.
 With amenities like a 2.4-mile scenic loop, a fenced dog park, and a bird sanctuary, Cherokee Park entertains close to 500,000 visitors a year, making it one of the 50 most-visited parks in the United States.

 First planned as a "scenic reservation" by Frederick Law Olmstead, 739-acre Iroquois Park in Louisville is known for its panoramic views, its large open-air amphitheater, and its golf course.
 There is automobile access to overlook views via Uppill Road during certain times of the year, but foot and bicycle access to the top of Iroquois Park is accessible year-round, making this particular park attractive to hikers, runners, and snow-going adventurers.

 Since its inception in 1986, Waterfront Park in Louisville has been the city's means of reclaiming a viable green space that urban residents would find attractive for recreation and leisure from what was once one of the most dilapidated areas in town.
 At 85 acres of water frontage, the park has slowly come together in three distinct phases, with the final phase planned for completion in 2011.